 That breakthrough year led to two more podiums, an IBU WCH Mixed Relay Gold medal in Oslo and a career best 12th in the Total Score.
 In the 2016-17 season, the now veteran World Cup competitor added his third podium (of five in his career at the time) in the mass start at Antholz.
 He was unable to improve his Total Score ranking, mainly due his at times erratic shooting and missed competitions.

-The now 25-year-old started the 2017-18 season with a hot hand by shooting clean in a 20K individual for the first time in his career and finishing second at Östersund.
+The now 26-year-old started the 2017-18 season with a hot hand by shooting clean in a 20K individual for the first time in his career and finishing second at Östersund.
 He backed that up with a 19-for-20 third place in the pursuit the same week.
-As 2018 started and the Pyeongchang Olympic Winter Games approached, he was ranked 15th in the World Cup Total Score.
+He added another podium before the season ended, finishing 8th in the World Cup Total Score.

 What do you remember about your first biathlon competition?

 My first competition was at Bessans in the French Alps in 2006, it was a big step to make my race with a rifle at 50m.
 But it was a great memory as we were a group of friends who felt very good, and my father was the coach.

 When did you realize that you could be good at this sport?